-- Write in active voice
+- Write in the active voice

-- Avoid showing all details up front – facilitate user journey by unfolding the interface in bite-size pieces
+- Avoid showing all details upfront – facilitate user journey by unfolding the interface in bite-size pieces

 - Identify and name interactive elements appropriately – don’t let the users have second thoughts about their next steps in your conversion funnel

 The goal of UX writing isn’t just to label elements of an interface.
-It has a lot to do with designing a clear product message, building and facilitating a user experience that is smooth, intuitive, and fruitful for both the users and the business.
-Not unlike other forms of design, UX writing focuses on problem solving, rather than just making things look nice.
+It has a lot to do with designing a clear product message, building, and facilitating a user experience that is smooth, intuitive, and fruitful for both the users and the business.
+Not unlike other forms of design, UX writing focuses on problem-solving, rather than just making things look nice.

-Achieving this takes effort in the form of working closely with other team members – developers, designers, marketers, content strategists etc. UX copy works best when it is implemented as an integral part of the product as it is being developed.
+Achieving this takes effort in the form of working closely with other team members – developers, designers, marketers, content strategists, etc. UX copy works best when it is implemented as an integral part of the product as it is being developed.
 When done right, it often remains unnoticeable to the user, guiding them seamlessly through the interface and allowing them to fully engage with the experience.

-This is accomplished through shaping product messaging and crafting so-called microcopy – texts that appear in button captions, menu labels, CTA, error messages, confirmation messages, instructions and more.
+This is accomplished through shaping product messaging and crafting so-called microcopy – texts that appear in button captions, menu labels, CTA, error messages, confirmation messages, instructions, and more.